Democrats call for due process for the ‘unjustly deported’

 “It’s scary.
 I go back and think about it.
 That’s what it was.
 It was scary, because nobody explained nothing to me.”

-Vaquiz Mendoza was among the women who in 2020 was subjected to alleged medical abuse and neglect at the Irwin County Detention Center, where “female detainees appear to have been subjected to excessive, invasive, and often unnecessary gynecological procedures,” according to a 2022 Senate report.
+Vaquiz Mendoza was among the women who in 2020 were subjected to alleged medical abuse and neglect at the Irwin County (Ga.)
+Detention Center, where “female detainees appear to have been subjected to excessive, invasive, and often unnecessary gynecological procedures,” according to a 2022 Senate report.

 Vaquiz Mendoza, who had surgery while detained, signed papers to expedite her deportation while at Irwin, a facility where “there was no way to feel safe there.”